Skip to site navigation Skip to main content Skip to footer site map

 • Sit on the edge of the bed in the morning before standing up.

-If your symptoms do not improve with the above interventions, or if they become more severe or more frequent or persist to the point of vomiting, severe dehydration, or fainting, you should see a doctor.
-If you suddenly lose function in part of your body along with vertigo (e.g., arm weakness, face drooping, difficulty speaking), this can indicate a serious problem, such as a stroke.
+If your symptoms do not improve with the interventions above, or if they become more severe or more frequent or persist to the point that you experience vomiting, severe dehydration, or fainting, you should see a doctor.
+If you suddenly lose function in part of your body (e.g., arm weakness, face drooping, difficulty speaking) along with having vertigo, this can indicate a serious problem, such as a stroke.
 You should call 911 and seek medical help immediately.

 Every day, Veterans from all military service branches and eras connect with proven resources and effective treatments.
 Here’s how to take the next step: the one that’s right for you.